-- Racial/ethnic diversity, segregation and contemporary housing market
+- Racial/ethnic diversity, segregation, and contemporary housing market

-- Racial/ethnic diversity, economy and industry
+- Gender and Racial/ethnic economy and disparity

 - Gentrification, new urbanism and placemaking